 We’re unlikely to learn anything new on either of these matters until after BlizzCon, however.
 What we do know is that from Sept.
 6 to 8, we have some exciting StarCraft ahead of us.
 Sixteen players have already qualified for the later group stages, with 64 hopefuls looking to join them through the open bracket.
 At stake are a $100,000 USD prize pool and the last opportunity to qualify for BlizzCon through WCS points.

 Current world champion Serral enters the arena an obvious favorite.
 Having secured a championship win at WCS Spring, he has already punched his Anaheim ticket regardless of what happens here.
-Still, with his year less dominant than 2018, the Finnish player will be looking to show he’s still the best in the world.
+Still, with his year less dominant than 2018, the Finnish player only has one goal.
+He will be looking to show he’s still the best in the world.

 Neeb leads the rest of the pack.
-Earlier this year, the American Protoss took his region’s WCS Winter and he has had several good finishes throughout but has not come near his 2017 form.
+Earlier this year, the American Protoss took his region’s WCS Winter.
+He also has had several good finishes throughout but has not come near his 2017 form.
 A premier win here could give him a much-needed boost ahead of the Global Finals

 A Collection of strong competitors from all three races follow him, each with their own story.
 Sasha “Scarlett” Hostyn has not had a great year, but can never be counted out.
 Mikolaj “Elazer” Ogonowski is coming fresh off a somewhat surprising GSL vs the World finals appearance, which could create momentum here.
 And then there are players like GSL veteran Juan Carlos “SpeCial” Tena Lopez and rising Chinese star Li “TIME” Peinan, who have shown that they are more than capable of taking games of anyone.
 They could even potentially do a lot more than that, depending on their preparation.